m-g-k/EventLogMonitor/README.md

 ## Miscellaneous options
 There are a final few options that have not been covered elsewhere.
 These are:
 * `-nt` or "No Tailing".
 If you are only wanting to view existing events, specifying `-nt` will stop the tool tailing the log at the end of the output.
+* `-utc`.
+Display the event timestamp in UTC time rather than converting it to local time.
+Local time convertion is the default.
 * `-?` or `-help`.
 The help commands produce a simplified version of this readme.
 * `-version`.
 Displays the version of the EventLogMonitor tool being run.